AntonioMrtz/SpotifyElectron/docs/VISION.md

 ## 👀 Overview

-Spotify Electron is envisioned as a dynamic cross-platform music streaming desktop application, combining Electron-React frontend with Python-FastAPI-AWS backend.
 The primary objective is to emulate the functionalities of the original Spotify platform while incorporating novel features such as song uploading.

 ## 🎯 Goals